 Chronic Hoarseness / Difficulty Swallowing / Coughing up Blood

-Chronic hoarseness, difficulty swallowing (dysphagia) and/or the coughing up of blood (hemoptysis) are also symptoms of mesothelioma, but are considered more rare than the symptoms noted above as these exhibit in less than 1% of undiagnosed patients.
+Chronic hoarseness, difficulty swallowing (dysphagia) and/or the coughing up of blood (hemoptysis) are also symptoms, but are considered more rare than the symptoms noted above as these exhibit in less than 1% of undiagnosed patients.

 Swelling of the Face and Arms